 Our HR Program Manager will meet with you to determine the needs of your organization and design an approach that will be the best fit.
 Whether the HR Partner program, a consulting engagement, or a quick consult suits your needs, our Program Manager can help you get the resources you need to effectively manage one of your most important resources.

 In person services are available in the Seattle Metropolitan area.
 Virtual services, aided by video and telephone conferencing, can be provided successfully to nonprofits in other areas within the US.
 For more information or to request services, complete our Request for Assistance form.

 With everything you need to know to manage your organization, isn't it great to be able to call in the experts when you need them?
 Our HR professionals can help you:

 - Avoid costly problems by putting human resource policies and procedures in place

 - Design jobs, set up pay levels, train staff, and manage performance more effectively

 - Align your volunteer and employee human resource strategies

 - Lower turnover, which disrupts services and increases costs

-We periodically offer for nonprofit staff and leaders in-depth training classes designed to build up their resiliency, empathy, ability to work as a team, and emotional intelligence.
+We offer nonprofit staff and leaders in-depth learning opportunities designed to build up their resiliency, empathy, ability to work as a team, and emotional intelligence.
 These workshops seek to improve how staff and executive directors work with each other and the communities they serve.
 Each session is generally 3-6 hours long and provide affordable professional development on relevant topics such as: